Buttery, melt in your mouth and full of sassy spice – these low carb, gluten free spice cookies are the perfect treat to please a crowd!

 I don’t think I’ve ever had a cookie quite melt in my mouth the way that this one does!
 The butter, the spices, the crunch…..
 I can guarantee you’ll have a hard time putting these cookies down!

-And NOW, it was time for spice cookies.
+At the time of writing this it is almost fall, so it was time for spice cookies!!
 But not just any spice cookies, Low carb, gluten free spice cookies, that is!

 I am a huge fan of gluten free cookies.
 They are easy to grab and go, the serving size is easy to limit if needed, and there is such a huge variety to choose from.